achen353/TransformerSum/README.md

 # Legal Document Summarization
-Perform extractive summarization on legal documents using BERT in a divide-and-conquer fasion.
+Perform extractive summarization on legal documents using BERT in a divide-and-conquer fashion.

 # Dataset
 For our experiments, we are using the [BillSum](https://github.com/FiscalNote/BillSum) dataset.
 It contains abstractive